KeaganAnd/KeaganAnd/README.md

 ## 🚀 About Me

 - Currently building a free website called The Hydra Project.
 Seeking to teach people with no programming experience
-- Learning Rust and JavaScript
+- Learning Rust and C!
 - Ask me about backend development and Python
 - Fascinated by how abstraction powers the modern computer world